hell-moon/Pwn-Adventure-3-Trainer/Internal Trainer/hackingBeaversReadme.txt

 our project, the game will need to be installed.
 It can be downloaded here: https://www.pwnadventure.com/

-Run the executable which will install the game on your computer.
-Once installation is complete, select 'Offline Play' from the main menu and create a character.
+Run the executable which will start the game on your computer.
+Once started, select 'Offline Play' from the main menu and create a character.

 Implementing our project: